sid597/Vada-Pav-/README.md

 Augumented the images to have rotated and flipped images scripts for them are in [transform.py](./transform.py) Now have a total of ~2000 images for training

+## For model training
+For training I am going to use retrain.py provided by google tenserflow